sammcj/recommendarr/README.md

 npm run lint
 ```

-The development server will start at http://localhost:8080 (frontend) and http://localhost:3050 (API server).
+The development server will start at http://localhost:8080 for the frontend with hot reloading.
+In production, both frontend and API run on a single port.

 ## 📄 License